seeess1/seeess1.github.io/story.md

 I've played tennis all my life and have been playing in Brooklyn at Fort Greene Park since I moved to NYC in 2012.
 In 2015, I became a board member at a non-profit called the [Fort Greene Tennis Association](http://www.fortgreenetennis.org/), which, you guessed it, manages all things tennis at Fort Greene Park.

-Since I joined, I've spearheaded a fundraising drive in which we raised $70k and resurfaced all 6 tennis courts in 2019, collected and analyzed data to create [maps and analytical insights](./projects-tennis.md), and helped to put on events for hundreds of people.
+Since I joined, I've learned how to plan and execute projects while working with a team of volunteers from the community.
+I've spearheaded a fundraising drive in which we raised $70k and resurfaced all 6 tennis courts in 2019, collected and analyzed data to create [maps and analytical insights](./projects-tennis.md), and helped to put on events for hundreds of people.

 <a href = "assets/images/tennis-v4.png"><img src="assets/images/tennis-v4.png" alt="Fort Greene tennis"></a>

-(This is the team/project organization side of my brain.)
 <br>
 <br>
 ## A couple other stories